 The good news is that, yes, most of your work is done.
 However, as you wrap up your personal injury claim, don’t let your guard down.
 Until all the paperwork is completed and the money is in your hands (or bank account), the final stages in the process of settling your claim still require your attention.
 If you make a mistake during these last, crucial moments, it could still cost you hundreds or thousands of dollars.

 Remember when you were calculating the value of your claim, and you had to consider whether a health insurance company paid your medical bills and whether you would have to reimburse the company for that payment?
 That’s a common type of lien, known specifically as a health insurance lien.
-The official definition of a lien is a legal claim against another’s property as a security for a debt.
+The official definition of a lien is a legal claim against another’s property as security for a debt.
 In terms of your claim, liens refer to money that you owe – money that must come out of your settlement.

 Unfortunately, if you haven’t done your homework, you could suddenly get hit with an unexpected lien once you begin wrapping up your claim.

 Not every claimant will encounter a health insurance lien, even if a health insurance policy paid for the expenses.
 Policy-specific language could affect whether or not you get hit with a lien.
 You need to check with the health insurance carrier directly to find this out.
-Usually the company will first contact you with a questionnaire asking whether or not the bills they received are related to an accident.
-If so, and you recover money, the company is technically entitled to be reimbursed in most circumstances, unless language in the policy says otherwise.
+Usually, the company will first contact you with a questionnaire asking whether or not the bills they received are related to an accident.
+If so, and you recover money, the company is technically entitled to be reimbursed in most circumstances, unless the language in the policy says otherwise.

 If the insurance company does notify you that it is asserting a lien, don’t just take it at its word.
 Request to see the policy and protocol regarding liens in writing, and take the time to actually read the paperwork.
 Some policies may not allow the insurer to recover money from your settlement, but even policies that do allow liens vary.
 Do you owe the full amount that they paid on your behalf, or only a partial amount?
 Can you negotiate with this insurance company, too?
 Always ask for an itemized list of bills the insurance company is seeking reimbursement for, to make sure that you’re not paying them for bills not related to the accident.